NikitaRadzkov/education-platform/topics/js-fundamentals/questions/readme.md

 > **Answer:**
 > Higher-order function is a function that accepts other function as an argument or returns a function as a return value.
+>
 > ```javascript
 > const firstOrderFunc = () => console.log ('Hello I\'am a First order function');
 > const higherOrder = ReturnFirstOrderFunc => ReturnFirstOrderFunc ();
 > higherOrder (firstOrderFunc);
 > ```

 </details>

 <details>
 <summary>9.
 What is closure?</summary>

->**Answer:**
+> **Answer:**
 > A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.
 >
 > The closure has three scope chains:
 >
-> - it has access to its own scope — variables defined between its curly brackets
+> * it has access to its own scope — variables defined between its curly brackets
-> - it has access to the outer function’s variables
+> * it has access to the outer function’s variables
-> - it has access to the global variables
+> * it has access to the global variables
-> - To the uninitiated, this definition might seem like just a whole lot of jargon!
+> * To the uninitiated, this definition might seem like just a whole lot of jargon!
 >
 > This allows the function to save it's state.
 >
 > Example:
+>
 > ```javascript
 > function outer() {
 >   var b = 10;
 >   var c = 100;
 >
 >   function inner() {
 >       var a = 20;
 >       console.log("a=" + a + " b=" + b);
 >       a++;
 >       b++;
 >   }
 >
 >   return inner;
 > }
 >
 > var X = outer();  // outer() invoked the first time
 > X() // a=20 b=10
 > X() // a=20 b=11
 > X() // a=20 b=12
 > ```

 </details>

 <details>
 <summary>10.
 What is hoisting?</summary>

->**Answer:**
+> **Answer:**
->When Javascript compiles all of your code, all variable declarations using var are hoisted/lifted to the top of their functional/local scope (if declared inside a function) or to the top of their global scope (if declared outside of a function) regardless of where the actual declaration has been made.
+> When Javascript compiles all of your code, all variable declarations using var are hoisted/lifted to the top of their functional/local scope (if declared inside a function) or to the top of their global scope (if declared outside of a function) regardless of where the actual declaration has been made.
 This is what we mean by “hoisting”.
+>
 > ```javascript
 > console.log(message); // output : undefined
 > var message = 'The variable Has been hoisted';
 > ```
+>
 > The above code looks like as below to the interpreter,
+>
 > ```javascript
 > var message;
 > console.log(message);
 > message = 'The variable Has been hoisted';
 > ```
+>
 > Functions declarations are also hoisted, but these go to the very top, so will sit above all of the variable declarations.

 </details>

 <details>
 <summary>11.
 What's in the console?</summary>

 > **Source Code:**
+>
 > ```javascript
 > function fun() {
 >     console.log(a);
 >     console.log(inner());
 >
 >     var a = 5;
 >     function inner() {
 >         return a + 5;